Symbol1/Symbol1.github.io/vaseman/README.md

 ![Vaseman finding glasses, which hang on his forehead](Jau-Pao%20Wang%202019-03-16.jpg) ↑ Jau-Pao Wang, March 2019, pen on paper.
-↑ Artist illustration of me finding my glasses, which hang on my forehead.
+↑ I am finding my glasses, which hang on my forehead.
 This is used in the 404 page of this website.
+Try enter a meaningless url, such as [xj04a83](xj04a83), to trigger the 404 page.

 ![Vaseman reached the top of mountain](Jau-Pao%20Wang%202020-12-03.jpg)
 ↑ Jau-Pao Wang, December 2020, pen on paper.